prashanth-cgvak/romannumeralskata/README.md

 ## Testing

 I've provided a behat .feature file that you may choose to use to test your solution once it is complete, but only use it for verification - write the unit tests yourself as you code.
-I have purposely not hooked up the feature file to any context files for this reason.
+I have purposely not completed the feature context file for this reason, though this is easy enough to do and there are comments in there to help you verify your solution afterwards.

 ## Tools